tokio-rs/website/content/docs/going-deeper/streaming.md

 ## [Overview](#overview) {#overview}

-Just like in the [simple server](/docs/getting-started/simple-server) guide, implementing a client or server for a multiplexed protocol is done in three
+Just like in the [echo server](/docs/getting-started/simple-server) guide, implementing a client or server for a multiplexed protocol is done in three
 parts: